jotd666/scramble500/README.md

 CONTROLS:

 - joystick directions/arrows: move player
-- space/fire button: start game
+- control/left alt/fire button/second button: start game
 - P/second button: pause
 - F10 (or quitkey): quit (and save scores)
 - two button joystick/joypad: fire to shoot, second button to bomb
 - one button joystick: fire to shoot and bomb
 - when game is about to start (intro music playing), press any direction to change controls.
 If a cd32 joypad is connected, two button mode is selected by default.
+Also, if keyboard is used to launch bombs, it also selects two-button mode.
+  If game is started using bomb or second button, two-button mode is also selected.

 HOW TO PLAY: